 Ms. Williams is a native of Augusta, GA where she began her dance training at Davidson Fine Arts Magnet School.
-She has shared her knowledge as a dance teaching artist in Augusta, Tallahassee, and New York City.
 Tamara participated in Georgia’s Governor’s Honors Program for dance during the summer of 2001, attended Philadanco’s summer intensive in 2004, and experienced Chicago during the summer of 2005 studying at Deeply Rooted Productions.
 She fulfilled two years in Dance Repertory Theatre at Florida State University under the direction of Lynda Davis.
 She earned her BFA in Dance from Florida State University, is a certified GYROTONIC(R) Trainer, Reiki Practitioner and Capoeirista.
-She received her MFA in Dance from Hollins University in collaboration with The American Dance Festival, The Forsythe Company, and Frankfurt University.
+She received her MFA in Dance from Hollins University in collaboration with The American Dance Festival, The Forsythe Company, and Frankfurt University in Frankfurt, Germany.

 Photo by David P. France